 Living Facilities: The residence hall is a "home away from home" that provides spiritual fellowship and Christian friendship.
 Each room is completely carpeted and air-conditioned with a private or adjoining bath.
-All single, undergraduate students under 25 years of age who are not living with their parents are required to reside in the residence halls.
-Residence hall living space is not available for married students or their families.
+All single, undergraduate students under 23 years of age who are not living with their parents are required to reside in the residence halls.
+Residence hall living space is not available for married students or their families or for students 30 years of age or older.

 Social Life: A variety of activities allows students to build lasting friendships.
-Outings, class parties, and collegian events provide fun and fellowship for large groups, with snow-white Pensacola Beach, state parks, or camps as favorite scenic backdrops.
+Outings, class parties, collegian events, and Eagles home games provide fun and fellowship for large groups, with snow-white Pensacola Beach, state parks, or camps as favorite scenic backdrops.
 Students have many opportunities to meet friends.